kasyangreen/crashmapping/README.md

 ## Data and Methodology
 The data set is developed and maintained by the Massachusetts Vision Zero Coalition.
 Pedestrian fatalities are collected based on media reports by
 [WalkBoston](https://www.walkboston.org).
 Bicycle fatalities are collected based on media accounts by [MassBike](https://www.massbike.org).
 The full dataset is hosted by [Livable Streets Alliance](https://www.livablestreets.info/).
-It will be provided to the team as a Google worksheet.
+It has been provided to the team as a Google worksheet.

 Currently, the Fatal Data set includes 440 instances with 9 attributes covering the years 2016 through 2021.
 The attributes are:
 1. Date of crash